Multi-view biomedical foundation models for molecule-target and property prediction: Results

-In Fig. \ref{fig:molnet_scaffold}A, we show the performance of our multi-view model on a wide selection of MoleculeNet and other tasks.
-The scaffold split is used in all experiments.
+In Fig. \ref{fig:molnet_scaffold}A, we show the performance of our multi-view model on 21 tasks from MoleculeNet, CYP and ComputationalADME.
 In order to evaluate the contributions from each view/modality, we focus on comparisons of single view Graph, Text, and Image models and the multi-view model.
+To serve as a simple baseline, results from a graph convolutional network (GCN) implemented with PyTorch Geometric are shown~\cite{fey2019fastgraphrepresentationlearning}.
 All are fine-tuned in the same code base with hyper-parameter optimization (primarily the learning rate, see Sec. \ref{methods_ft}).
-The area under the receiver-operator curve (ROC-AUC) is the chosen metric for the classification tasks and either the root mean square error (RMSE) or mean absolute error (MAE) is chosen for regression as prescribed in Ref. \cite{MoleculeNet}.
-Regression metrics (Freesolv, Lipophilicity, QM7 and ESOL) are scaled in Fig. \ref{fig:molnet_scaffold}A so as to be plotted alongside ROC-AUCs (see Sec. \ref{methods_ft}).
-Tables S2-S3 report the numerical values for experiments with $95\%$ confidence intervals, alongside results trained using a graph convolutional network (GCN) implemented with PyTorch Geometric~\cite{fey2019fastgraphrepresentationlearning}.
+The area under the receiver-operator curve (ROC-AUC) is the chosen metric for the classification tasks and root mean square error (RMSE) or mean absolute error (MAE) is chosen for regression~\cite{MoleculeNet}.
+Regression metrics are scaled in Fig. \ref{fig:molnet_scaffold}A so as to be plotted alongside ROC-AUCs (see Sec. \ref{methods_ft}).
+Tables S2-S5 report the numerical values for experiments with $95\%$ confidence intervals.
+A detailed description of each task is given in Table S1.

-We find that overall the multi-view model performs robustly across all tasks, spanning areas such as molecule solubility prediction (ESOL, Lipophilicity), binding activity assay-based classification (HIV, MUV) and toxicity-based tasks such as Tox21 and ClinTox.
-Screening molecules according to their metabolic properties is particular important in the drug discovery process.
-To this end, we fine-tune our model on classification of cytochrome-P450 (CYP) inhibition for five CYP isoforms~\cite{cheng_classification_2011} using the balanced scaffold split.
-Performance as measured by ROC-AUC is high, ranging from $0.90$ to $0.82$ and results are comparable with SOTA performance~\cite{zeng_accurate_2022}.
+We find that overall that the Graph model outperforms Image and Text on our benchmark tests.
+The Graph model performs marginally worse than other single-views in only a handful of examples (e.g., BBBP, QM7).
+We find that the multi-view model performs robustly across all tasks, spanning areas such as molecule solubility prediction (ESOL, Lipophilicity), binding activity assay-based classification (HIV, MUV) and ADME-Tox based tasks.
+By `robustness' we indicate that the multi-view mode yields similar performance to the highest-ranked single view and does not produce a poor result on any tested dataset (see Fig. \ref{fig:molnet_scaffold}A).

-In addition, we consider a task that combines our multi-view embedding of small molecules with a popular sequence-based protein embedding, ESM~\cite{Rao2020.12.15.422761}.
-It is an open question what the protein embedding contributes to so-called `drug-target interaction' tasks~\cite{sieg2019need,morrone_combining_2020, gorantla_proteins_2024}.
-However as ligand embeddings are known to drive model performance, then this still serves as a test of our small-molecule models.
-We fine-tuned our multi-view and the single-view models on the Davis dataset~\cite{davis_comprehensive_2011} describing the binding of 72 kinase inhibitors with 442 kinases.
-We find that the performance of our model exceeds that of a SOTA GNN implementation~\cite{gorantla_proteins_2024} (Fig. S3).